-Now from the perspective of sheer area encompassed by the Hadrian’s Villa complex, the term ‘villa’ doesn’t really do the justice.
-That is because, by-and-large, Hadrian’s Villa was an imperial palace (for at least Emperor Hadrian from 128 AD till the end of his life in 138 AD) with Rome’s large court living on the expansive grounds all throughout the year.
-And other than just the ambit of the palace, Hadrian’s Villa flaunted an assortment of architectural and sculptural specimens that went beyond conventional spatial elements to morph into strikingly opulent displays, ranging from theaters, libraries, round pools, dining halls, baths to even a private ‘island’ of sorts that housed the emperor’s private studio.
-All of these translate to over 30 buildings inside a massive complex of around 250 acres, with the constructions proudly showcasing different architectural orders, including classical Greek and Egyptian styles.
+Now from the perspective of the sheer area encompassed by the Hadrian’s Villa complex, the term ‘villa’ doesn’t really do justice.
+That is because by-and-large, Hadrian’s Villa was an imperial palace (for at least Emperor Hadrian from 128 AD till the end of his life in 138 AD) with Rome’s large court living on the expansive grounds all throughout the year.
+And beyond just the size of the palace, Hadrian’s Villa flaunted an assortment of architectural and sculptural specimens that went beyond conventional spatial elements to morph into strikingly opulent displays, ranging from theaters, libraries, round pools, dining halls, baths to even a private ‘island’ of sorts that housed the emperor’s private studio.
+All of these translate to over 30 buildings inside a massive complex of around 250 acres (the equivalent of almost 19 American football fields), with the constructions proudly showcasing different architectural orders, including classical Greek and Egyptian styles.

 The fabulously contrived animation below showcases these architectural elements (along with many others) of the Hadrian’s Villa in their crisp 3D rendered details.
 The video was created by The Digital Hadrian’s Villa Project, an endeavor undertaken by the Virtual World Heritage Laboratory.